AmandineBenza/poly-share/STATUS.md

 	- worker gets the tasks

 # Questions
-- Does the 1 minute delay timer starts at the end of the upload ?
+- Does the 1 minute delay timer starts at the start or the end of the upload ?
+- What to refer to, to establish costs by user grade ?

 # Links
 Intro: https://fhermeni.github.io/sacc/sacc-introduction.pdf<br>